jintonic/jintonic.github.io/learning/_posts/2020-02-11-automate-compilation-of-root-based-c++-program-with-makefile.md

 compilation terminated.
 ```

 The second `include` causes the problem while the first does not.
 This is because the second is not as standard as the first one.
-You need to instruct `g++` the location of `TRandom.h`:
+You need to tell `g++` the location of `TRandom.h`:

 ```sh
 $ g++ -I /path/to/include/ test.cc